RLAlab/rlalab.github.io/content/authors/Heber Gamboa-Meléndez/_index.md

 ---
 # Display name
-title: Heber Gamboa-Melendez
+title: Heber Gamboa-Meléndez

 # Full Name (for SEO)
 first_name: Heber
-last_name: Gamboa-Melendez
+last_name: Gamboa-Meléndez

 # Is this the primary user of the site?
 superuser: true